Sanders' wing of the party terrifies moderate Dems. Here's how they plan to stop it.

 Matt Bennett, Third Way's senior vice president for public affairs, acknowledges that Sanders "had a big head start."

-Many of the party's biggest stars like — Sens.
-Kamala Harris of California, Kirsten Gillibrand of New York and Cory Booker of New Jersey —have already signed on to Sanders-backed policies like single-payer health care.
+Many of the party's biggest stars, including Sens.
+Kamala Harris of California, Kirsten Gillibrand of New York and Cory Booker of New Jersey, have already signed on to Sanders-backed policies like single-payer health care.
 But Bennett said he thinks they'll reconsider when they examine the details.
 "I think they were a little hasty," he said.

 Notably, the proposed moderate agenda does not take issue with the party's broad consensus in favor of abortion rights, LGBT equality, stricter gun control and support for immigrants and a path to citizenship for the undocumented.